 I’m not talking words, either.
-Don’t make any gestures or facial expressions that show you’ve already tuned out and are ready to respond.
+Don’t make gestures or facial expressions that show you’ve tuned out and are ready to respond.
 Simply listen.
-It’s hard—especially when people go on and on—but if it’s their turn to talk, let them.
+It’s hard—especially when people ramble—but if it’s their turn to talk, let them.

 Wait a few seconds before responding

-Author Dan Pink suggests this exercise in his latest book To Sell is Human: The Surprising Truth About Moving Others:
+Author Dan Pink suggests this exercise in his latest book To Sell is Human: The Surprising Truth About Moving Others: (affiliate link)

-In your next 5 conversations, take listening to an extreme.
+“In your next 5 conversations, take listening to an extreme.
 Every time another person says something, wait 5 seconds before responding.
 Seriously.
 Every time.
 It will seem odd at first.
 And your conversation partner might wonder if you were recently bonked on the head.
-But pausing a few additional seconds to respond can hone your listening skills in much the same way that savoring a piece of chocolate, instead of wolfing it down, can improve your palate.
+But pausing a few additional seconds to respond can hone your listening skills in much the same way that savoring a piece of chocolate, instead of wolfing it down, can improve your palate.”

 Don’t be a devil’s advocate

-Your friend wants to vent about work to shake the frustration off her shoulders—not necessarily to hear what might be going through her boss’ head.
+Your friend wants to vent about work to shake the frustration off her shoulders.
+She doesn’t need to hear what might be going through her boss’ head.
 Or to imagine what could have led her boss to act that way.
-Or worse, what your friend did that could have made that her boss act that way.
+Or worse, that what your friend did that could have made that her boss act that way.

-Don’t try to solve other people’s problems
+Don’t solve other people’s problems